IntroStats7e/IntroStats7e.github.io/Kentucky_Derby_2025/readme.md

 # Kentucky Derby 2025

-This folder contains the Kentucky Derby 2025 data.
+This folder contains the Kentucky Derby 2025 dataset.
 The data are sourced from https://en.wikipedia.org/wiki/Kentucky_Derby.

 The data are in `Kentucky_Derby_2025.txt`.